fansek/literatura/README.md

 # literatura

-Literatura - a tool for reading large codebases.
+literatura - a tool for reading large codebases.

+It is useful mainly in large codebases to extract relationships between files and directories.

 ## Installing